PelionIoT/mbl-docs/Docs/Porting/bsp-porting-guide.md

 ## <a name="section-7-2"></a> 7.2 `linux*.bbappend` customization recipe

-[Figure 4.0](#figure-4-0) shows the `meta-[soc-vendor]-mbl` `linux*.bbappend` recipe, which is used to customize the `meta-[soc-vendor]` BSP layer `linux*.bb` recipe as required for MBL.  customization typically includes:
+[Figure 4.0](#figure-4-0) shows the `meta-[soc-vendor]-mbl` `linux*.bbappend` recipe used to
+customize the `meta-[soc-vendor]` BSP layer `linux*.bb` recipe as required for MBL.
+Customization typically includes:
 - Setting `SRC_URI` and `SRCREV` to point to a forked and patched version of the Linux kernel with the required driver support and fixes.
 - Applying additional patches stored in `meta-[soc-vendor]-mbl`.
-- Specifying the default kernel configuration file to use using the `KBUILD_DEFCONFIG_<machine>` directive e.g. `KBUILD_DEFCONFIG_imx7s-warp-mbl ?= "warp7_mbl_defconfig"`.
+- Specifying the default kernel configuration file to use using the `KBUILD_DEFCONFIG_<machine>` directive, for example, `KBUILD_DEFCONFIG_imx7s-warp-mbl ?= "warp7_mbl_defconfig"`.
-- Merging kernel configuration fragments into the Linux configuration file to enable MBL required kernel configuration e.g. to enable verified boot.
+- Merging kernel configuration fragments into the Linux configuration file to enable MBL required kernel configuration, for example, to enable verified boot.
-- Setting `INITRAMFS_IMAGE = "mbl-image-initramfs"`, to define the `meta-mbl` recipe for building the initramfs.
+- Setting `INITRAMFS_IMAGE = "mbl-image-initramfs"`, to define the `meta-mbl` recipe for building `initramfs`.
 - Setting `KERNEL_EXTRA_ARGS` to specify extra arguments supplied to the kernel.
-- Setting other symbol values to customize base recipe behaviour e.g. to report the current version of the kernel used by the target.
+- Setting other symbol values to customize base recipe behavior, for example, to report the current version of the kernel used by the target.

 ## <a name="section-7-3"></a> 7.3 `kernel.bbclass` `openembedded-core` support

-This section provides detailed discussion of the `openembedded-core` meta layer that provides support classes and recipes used by
+This section provides detailed discussion of the `openembedded-core` meta-layer that provides support classes and recipes used by
 `linux*.bb` and `linux*.bbappend`.

 <a name="figure-7-3"></a>

 ![figure-7-3](assets/mbl_oecore_kernel_classes_uml.png "Figure 7.3")
-**Figure 7.3: The figure shows the `openembedded-core` `kernel.bbclass` hierarchy including `mbl-fitimage`.**
+**Figure 7.3: The figure shows the `openembedded-core` `kernel.bbclass` hierarchy, including `mbl-fitimage`.**

-[Figure 7.3](#figure-7-3) shows the UML diagram for the `kernel.bbclass` used for generating the Linux kernel, and how it relates to
+[Figure 7.3](#figure-7-3) shows the UML diagram for the `kernel.bbclass` used to generate the Linux kernel, and how it relates to
 `linux*.bb(append)` and `mbl-fitimage.bbclass`.
 This is a more detailed representation of the `linux*` hierarchy shown in [Figure 4.0](#figure-4-0), drawn to include more of the underlying `openembedded-core` support for building the kernel.